 Therefore, the Parkinson’s Foundation is sponsoring a research award intended to facilitate the development of clinician scientists.
-Apply now.

 This two-year award supports the research expenses of a clinician scientist whose clinically oriented research involves people living with Parkinson’s disease.
 Clinician scientists of all stages (from fellows to established faculty) may apply but preference will be given to the support of junior investigators.
 It is anticipated that 2-3 awards will be funded via this RFA.